-When they were traveling together, Fort Wayne, Indiana friends Barbara Bradley Baekgaard and Patricia Miller realized there was a lack of stylish travel accessories in the market.
+When they were traveling together in 1982, Fort Wayne, Indiana friends Barbara Bradley Baekgaard and Patricia Miller realized there was a lack of stylish travel accessories in the market.
 Within weeks, the friends created Vera Bradley, named after Ms. Bradley Baekgaard's mother, and began manufacturing and marketing their distinctive products.
 The founders, together with past and present members of the executive management team, have been instrumental in our growth and success.

-The passion for design and customer service established by our founders has driven our Company for nearly 40 years and remains the cornerstone of Vera Bradley, Inc. today.
+The passion for design and customer service established by our founders has driven our Company for over 40 years and remains the cornerstone of Vera Bradley, Inc. today.
 Ms. Baekgaard retired from Vera Bradley operations in 2017 but continues to serve on the Board of Directors and as a brand ambassador.
 Ms. Miller retired in October 2012 as our National Spokesperson and in August 2019 from the Board of Directors.

 In July 2019, Vera Bradley, Inc. acquired a majority interest in Pura Vida.
+On January 30, 2023, subsequent to the end of fiscal 2023, the Company acquired the remaining interest in Pura Vida.

 Similar to the Vera Bradley brand, Pura Vida was founded by two friends, Griffin Thall and Paul Goodman.
-Thall and Goodman, from Southern California, where traveling through Costa Rica in 2010 and crossed paths with two bracelet artisans.
+Thall and Goodman, from Southern California, were traveling through Costa Rica in 2010 and crossed paths with two bracelet artisans.
 Thall and Goodman asked the artisans to make 400 bracelets to take home with them.